TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 > too short, and focuses much more on the method than the knowledge discovery
 > accomplished by this work.

 You make good points here.
-To address these issues, we plan to (1) be more clear about our contribution in the introduction, (2) amend our related work section to discuss the literature on layered HMMs, and (3) increase the length of our abstract to highlight some of the knowledge we uncovered in our experiment section.
+To address these issues in the revision, we have tried to (1) be more clear about our contribution in the introduction, (2) amend our related work section to discuss the literature on layered HMMs and HHMMs, and (3) increase the length of our abstract to highlight some of the knowledge we uncovered in our experiment section.

 > 10. Can you suggest any reductions in the paper, or deletions of parts?
 >